Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 The circuit diagram is a diagram showing circuit connections within a code of a circuit element.

-Schematics are a type of schematic layout of components and their relationships drawn with physically and electrically standardized symbols for research and technical planning.
+Schematics is a type of schematic layout of components and their relationships drawn with physically and electrically standardized symbols for research and technical planning.

 Schematics can convey the working principles of components, analyze their performance, and provide a planning system for installing electronic and electrical products.